Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ...Brother Tiyun came running over on four-paw, an’ he din’t ever hurry about unless things were gods-damned important.
 Daar sighed, leapt outta the hole, and shook th’ dirt outta his fur an’ paws.

-“Problem?”
+"Problem?"

 Tiyun skidded to a halt and reared up onto his back paws.
-“Clan Whitecrest just issued a strategic alert, grade two.”
+"Clan Whitecrest just issued a strategic alert, grade two."

 Daar felt the fur on his back rise reflexively and his shoulders tense up.
-“What happened and where?”
+"What happened and where?"

-“I don’t know yet, My Father.”
+"I don’t know yet, My Father."

 Daar dropped to four-paw too and *moved.* The last time any Clan had issued a Strategic alert higher than four had been the first day of the Homeworld War, when the biodrones had risen up and the slaughter had begun.